dev7a/ocelot/README.md

 *   **Extensions:** `sigv4auth`, `basicauth`
 *   **Connectors:** None.

 Refer to the upstream OpenTelemetry Lambda and Collector Contrib documentation for detailed configuration of these components.
+For a technical breakdown of how Ocelot includes custom components using build tags, see [Components](docs/components.md).

 ### Component Comparison: Default vs. Full